B0x-Token/B0x-Solidity-Code/README.md

-Readme all solidity files work together use deploy.js to deploy them
+Readme all solidity files work together use deploy.js to deploy them, find your deployment of Solidity Code all files under Solidity_Code folder

 npx hardhat compile